criecm/rempower/README.md

 Just go to the url of the scripts, your outlets should list themselves with the names you configured in the racks.

+# TODO
+* notifications by mail
+* implement a bit more security